Crossover Health Universal Consent

 - Right to provide an authorization for other uses and disclosures.
 Our practice will obtain your written authorization for uses and disclosures that are not identified by this Notice or permitted by applicable law.
 Any authorization you provide to us regarding the use and disclosure of your PHI may be revoked at any time in writing.
 After you revoke your authorization, we will no longer use or disclose your PHI for the reasons described in the authorization.
 Please note: we are required to retain records of your care.

 I acknowledge that I have received the Notice of Privacy Practices for Crossover Health, and have been provided an opportunity to review it.
-If you have any questions or would like a hard copy of this Notice, please ask for one at the front desk or contact Crossover Health at (949) 891-0328.

 While state laws generally allow a minor’s parents and legal guardians to obtain the minor’s medical information, certain state and federal laws protect minor confidentiality in certain circumstances.
 These laws also allow a minor to consent to certain types of care without a parent or guardian’s consent.
 In those circumstances, information concerning a minor’s medical care will not be available without permission from the minor.